simondona/exp-control-bec-tn/README.md

 ### User data

-Files that should be modified by users are contained in `programs/`, `definitions/actions/`, `definitions/boards/`.
+Files that should be modified by users (or GUI) are contained in `data/`.
-Generally these directories are ignored from updates.
-Don't touch other files, unless you do not want to push them on the repository.
+Generally this directory is ignored from updates, if needed converters will update it. **Don't touch other files**, unless you do not want to push them on the repository.
+The directory `test/` is also ignored for local custom code if needed.